6qlz/6qlzHunter/README.md

 ```

 ## Disclaimer
-This tool is intended solely for ethical security research and authorized testing.
+This tool is intended for ethical security research and authorized testing.
 Unauthorized use against systems without explicit permission is strictly prohibited and may violate laws and regulations.